Mhackerr/Mhackerr/README.md

 - 👋 Hi, I’m Mustafa
 - 👀 I’m interested in Security
-- 🌱 I’m currently learning SOc
+- 🌱 I’m currently learning Security
-- 💞️ I’m looking to collaborate on people on security
+- 💞️ I’m looking to collaborate people in security
 - 📫 How to reach me message me